School of Criminal Justice

 U.S. News & World Report

-Using Data to Understand and Prevent Crime
+Using Data to Prevent Crime

 In the past 10 years, violent crime has been on the rise across U.S cities, and without intervention it will only continue to grow.
 To tackle this issue the Rutgers School of Criminal Justice developed risk terrain modeling to address areas of high crime without the need for over policing.

 The Rutgers-led Newark Public Safety Collaborative engages over 40 community organizations, providing real-world data and insights that empower them to make meaningful actions to reduce crimes.
+With national and international recognition, Rutgers has pioneered a unique approach to reimagining crime prevention.

 Be the Change You Want to See